 Our citizens have told us that preserving the public’s investment in our infrastructure is important.
 With that in mind, the city created the 5-year infrastructure improvement plan.
 High priority construction and maintenance project in the plan are funded by dedicating 5¢ of the city’s property tax that is put into a separate account and cannot be used for anything else.

 The initial 5-year infrastructure improvement plan funded $41 million worth of projects in fiscal years 2012-17.
-The next phase of the plan was approved in the summer of 2017 and will fund $59 million in construction projects from fiscal years 2018-23.
+The next phase of the plan was approved in the summer of 2017 and funds $59 million in construction projects in fiscal years 2018-23.

 What will get paved and when will it get paved?

 Streets and Sidewalks.
 More than half of funds in the current plan will pay for street and sidewalk repairs and paving projects, including $31,898,361 in street maintenance and rehabilitation, sidewalk construction and repairs, bridge repair and pedestrian and bike improvements.
 Funding is also included for street and streetscape improvements for projects with the Cape Fear Public Utility Authority.